Staci Gruber – Director

 Kelly has been a member of the Cognitive and Clinical Neuroimaging Core (CCNC) at the Brain Imaging Center since 2009, after graduating from Boston College, magna cum laude and a member of Phi Beta Kappa.
 As Research Project Manager in the CCNC, she has gained experience in the field of neuroimaging, assisting with studies that utilize various techniques including functional magnetic resonance imaging (fMRI), diffusion tensor imaging (DTI), and magnetic resonance spectroscopy (MRS).
 She has played an integral role in the lab, co-authoring several papers on age of onset marijuana use as well as bipolar disorder.
 Kelly is especially interested in the administration of neuropsychological assessments, which also led her to pursue and complete an advanced degree in School Psychology from Northeastern University in 2015.

-Mary Kathryn (Kate) Dahlgren – Sr. Research Assistant
+Mary Kathryn (Kate) Dahlgren – Sr. Clinical Research Assistant

 Kate began working for the McLean Hospital Brain Imaging Center in 2006, after graduating from Smith College with a double major in Psychology and Neuroscience.
 She is the senior clinical research coordinator for the Cognitive and Clinical Neuroimaging Core (CCNC) where she has developed skills in administering clinical scales, creating and implementing neurocognitive paradigms for use during MR imaging and in the advanced application of MR imaging techniques to various subject populations.
 Kate is currently enrolled at Tufts University, where she has completed a Master of Science en route to pursuing a doctoral degree in experimental clinical psychology.
 She is particularly interested in researching vulnerability factors for developing psychological disorders, like post-traumatic stress disorder (PTSD), as well as identifying predictors of treatment response and relapse.
 During her tenure with the CCNC, she has used advanced statistical analyses including regression modeling to assess the impact of marijuana use in both healthy control and clinical populations.